cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Online help: well enhanced (e.g. modi and padding variants used for block ciphers now are described explicitly).

+- CrypTool Script: Extensive revision:
+                   - update to status quo,
+                   - inclusion of many Sage code samples,
+                   - minor bug-fixes,
-- CrypTool Script: Update to status quo, inclusion of Sage sample code, minor bug-fixes, menu tree within appendix A.1 adapted to the new version of CrypTool.
+                   - menu tree within appendix A.1 adapted to the new version of CrypTool,
+                   - new cover.

 - Updated and enhanced presentation (112 pages now).